reflectoring/reflectoring.github.io/content/blog/2022/2022-01-25-annotation-processing.md

     @EmployeeType
     public class Employee { ...}
     ```
-    3. @Repeatable - Allows multiple repeating Custom Annotations on a method, class or field.
+    3. @Repeatable - Allows multiple repeating Custom Annotations on a method, class, or field.
 For eg. if you had the Annotation @Role defined on Employee it could be used as:

     ```java
     @Repeatable